An element’s border can be set using the border

 property:

 property.
-Outlines and borders are pretty similar, except outlines don’t occupy any space because they are drawn outside of the element’s content.
+Outlines and borders are similar, but outlines don’t occupy any space because they are drawn outside of the element’s content.
 Also, borders offer more styling options.
 For example, each border line may be styled with different colors of your choosing.

 To achieve a double-border effect with the outline